 Sue Williamson (b.
 1941, Lichfield, UK) emigrated with her family to South Africa in 1948.
-Trained as a printmaker, Williamson also works in installation, photography and video.
-In the 1970s, she started to make work which addressed social change during apartheid and by the 1980s Williamson was well known for her series of portraits of women involved in the country’s political struggle.
-A Few South Africans is one such a series where she celebrates women who had played roles in the fight for freedom.
+In the 1970s, Williamson started to make work which addressed social change and by the late 1980s she was well known for her series of portraits of women involved in the country’s political struggle, titled A Few South Africans (1980s).

 Williamson lives and works in Cape Town, South Africa.Download full CV